fsciortino/fsciortino.github.io/_pages/research.md

 <img src="../images/xics_imode_inference_fit.jpg" width="800" />

-Image: reconstruction of the calcium K-alpha spectrum measured by the X-ray Imaging Crystal Spectroscopy (XICS) diagnostic on Alcator C-Mod, using the inference framework that I developed during my PhD thesis for an I-mode discharge.
+Image: reconstruction of the calcium K-alpha spectrum measured by the X-ray Imaging Crystal Spectroscopy (XICS) diagnostic on Alcator C-Mod, using the inference framework that I developed during my PhD thesis, here applied for an I-mode discharge.